 Written by: Greg Ellifritz

-I’ve fielded so many recent questions on the topic that I realized I had to just write an article on the topic.
-I took all the body armor questions I’ve been asked in the last few weeks and answered them as thoroughly as possible.
+With restrictions possibly forthcoming, I’ve fielded so many questions on the topic that I realized I had to write an article on the topic.
+I took all the body armor questions I’ve been asked in the last couple weeks and answered them as thoroughly as possible.
 If you are worried about future restrictions and want to buy armor now, this article will be an excellent reference for you.

 I’m guessing that most of you reading this either don’t currently own any body armor or you think your current body armor selection may be inadequate for the coming troubles.
 If so, I think this is a hole in your self defense preparations.
 If you acknowledge the possibility that you might get into a gunfight, you should be thinking about protecting yourself as well.
 Body armor will save your life.